csmaller/blog/content/blog/relationships-in-the-2020s.md

 ## Chapter 10

 The next day i get up to leave for Utah  as I was supposed to clean out my condo in Park City that was under contract whose proceeds were going to the Costa Rican house she was planning on fucking a stranger in.
-She follows me outside at 5:30 in the morning
+She follows me outside at 5:30 in the morning.

 "I will pay for the divorce and buy you out of the house.
-I've caused you enough hearbreak" She says coldly.
+I've caused you enough heartbreak" She says coldly.
 Flatly.
 No emotion.

 She turns on her heels and runs back up the big flagstone stairs back to the house two at a time.

-" you fucking bitch!
+"You fucking bitch!
 Who the fuck are you?
 I don't even know who you are!"
-I scream at her as she retreats back to the house we purchased together.
+I scream at her as she retreats back to the house we purchased together, not saying a word.
+Not looking back.
+The master is teaching the student how to be the Victim.

 I drive the ten minutes down Lee Hill, trying to get to phone service to call my parents, to cry on their shoulders.
 I need a coffee.
 I need to vent.
 I need to scream it all away.